Planning

 Sometimes, trip planning can be overwhelming, so it is good to share your itinerary with friends or family to get input and advice.
 Is it too much?
 Not enough?
 Are you missing something interesting on the way?

 Ask questions and get inspiration for your next French holiday, from where to go or itinerary review to things to see and do in France.
-If you are looking for tips for the Summer Olympics 2024, you are also welcome!

 Join France Bucket List Facebook Group